Close ILTakeCare Suggestion

 • 3 min read

-• 7291 views
+• 13953 views

+If you get diagnosed with a cataract, and your ophthalmologist advises surgery, you may be curious about the question, “Is cataract surgery covered by medical insurance”.
+Well, the good news is that your health insurance can indeed cover cataract surgery, but there are essentially a few things you need to be aware of before scheduling your procedure.
 For example, your policy may only cover 80% of the surgery cost, leaving you responsible for the other 20%.
 Also, your policy may not cover additional expenses related to the surgery.
 So, it’s crucial to thoroughly read your plan’s terms and conditions before signing up for it or scheduling your surgery.

 There are different ways to treat cataracts in India.
-Thus, it is essential to discuss with your insurance provider — does health insurance cover cataract surgery — for any particular surgical procedure of your choice.
+Thus, it is essential to discuss with your insurance provider — does health insurance covers cataract surgery — for any particular surgical procedure of your choice.

 • Ophthalmologists advise ECCE or Extracapsular Cataract Extraction for complex cataracts.
 It requires larger incisions to remove the cataract in one piece, and a patient requires sutures to seal the wound.
+The cost for ECCE ranges from INR 32,000 to INR 40,000.

 • Intracapsular Cataract Surgery needs more extensive incisions, where your eye surgeon removes the lens and surrounding capsule and implants an IOL in front of the iris.
+This surgery costs between INR 32,000 to INR 39,000.

-Waiting Period in Cataract Surgery
+What's the Waiting Period for Cataract Surgeries?

-• Every medical insurance policy comes with a waiting period during which you are ineligible to receive the benefits of the cataract surgery covered by health insurance.
+• Every medical insurance policy comes with a waiting periodduring which you are ineligible to receive the benefits of the cataract surgery covered by health insurance.
 You must essentially hold off on making any claims during this time.

 • Policies that provide coverage for cataract surgeries, in particular, may have their unique waiting period that varies depending on the insurance provider.
 Usually, the waiting period for cataract surgeries falls between twelve to twenty-four months.